 Doug Addison (President and Treasurer) is the originator of CFFAD.
-He fought poverty around the world as an economist for the World Bank between 1985 and 2016.
-Doug holds a M.Phil. in economics from the University of Sussex, a M.A. in economics from the University of Maryland, and a B.A. in economics from the University of Colorado.
+He helped fight poverty around the world as an economist for the World Bank between 1985 and 2016.
+Doug holds an M.Phil. in economics from the University of Sussex, an M.A. in economics from the University of Maryland, and a B.A. in economics from the University of Colorado.
 Doug’s country experiences led him to deeply value the benefits of a healthy democracy – having been many places where democracies were weak or absent.
 His travels include Sierra Leone, Ghana, Liberia, Nigeria, Zambia, Ethiopia, Eritrea, Nepal, Solomon Islands, Cambodia, Myanmar (Burma), and Cyprus.
 All but Ghana and Zambia suffered from major civil conflict within the last 50 years.
-He is now studying at George Mason University, investigating the conditions under which democracy can and can not reduce conflict.
+He is now studying at George Mason University, investigating why some democracies reduce conflict better than others.

 Barak Hoffman is a Political Economist at the World Bank and provides independent consulting services for various other public and private institutions.
 His areas of expertise include the political economy of development, developing monitoring and evaluation systems, and program design and evaluation.
 He has worked in Africa, Asia, Latin America, and the Middle East.
 Dr. Hoffman has previously worked for the United States Agency for International Development, the United States Department of the Treasury, the United States Federal Reserve, Georgetown University (Director at the Center for Democracy and Civil Society), and Stanford University.
 His research has been published in a range of journals, including Comparative Politics, the Journal of Democracy, and World Development, as well as in numerous official publications of USAID, the World Bank, and similar organizations.
 He earned his Ph.D. in Political Science from the University of California, San Diego.